stfc/PSyclone/doc/user_guide/examples.rst

 ^^^^^^^^^^^^

-Any required library that is included in PSyclone (typically the infrastructure libraries for the APIs, or :ref:`PSyData wrapper libraries <psy_data>`) will automatically be compiled with the same compiler and compilation flags as the examples.
+Any required library that is included in PSyclone (typically the infrastructure libraries for the APIs, or ``PSyData`` :ref:`wrapper libraries <libraries>`) will automatically be compiled with the same compiler and compilation flags as the examples.

 .. note:: Once a dependent library is compiled, changing the
           compilation flags will not trigger a recompilation